flitvious/GHReborn/notes.md

 ## Design

+* look at mapobjects in tome

 ### Objects

 Sort out objects, inheritance and components.
 There clearly should be:

-* rename object to entity
 * entity – any item, lever or creture in-game.
-Can be added-to map (x, y coords).
-Can return its kind (actor, item, e.t.c).
-Has character and name.
+	* Can be added-to map (x, y, coords, blocking).
+Use map_object thing for that?
+	* Can return its kind (actor, item, e.t.c).
+	* Has character and name.
 Has color.
-Can each map hold a list of entities in it?
-And world later overall list of entities?
+	* Can each map hold a list of entities in it?
+And world later an overall list of entities?
-* actor (entity) – entity that can act (has ai), move and have *stats* through component snap-ons (hp, defense, etc.)
+* actor (entity) – entity that can act
+	* must have ai addon
+	* can have *stats* dict (hp, defense, etc.) these are loaded from premades, i think
+	* can take turns (act) - engine goes over every entity in zone and calls its act method (if it is actor, ignore otherwise).
+	* can move on itself around the level
+	* can deal and receive damage
 * item (entity) – thing that can be *used* and *carried around*, but doesn't act on its own.

-Player and orc are actors, axe and chainmail are items.
+	* this has to wait until inventory system
+	* stacks
+	* item that flies around the level? no such thing.
+Maybe create a projectile class eventually.
+* ai component
+	* must be called from actor's act

 ### Refactor